gibaja/MLDGC/README.md

 # MLDGC
-MLDGC algorithm for multi-label classification
+Java implementationof the MLDGC algorithm for multi-label classification.
+It is compatible with the mulan library.